Know your options before selecting the perfect stair tread for your project.

 5. Stone Treads

-Stone Steps come in a variety of materials.
-The most common stone tread currently trending is bluestone treads for outdoor stair applications.
+Bluestone Treads are the most common stone tread currently trending for outdoor stair applications.
 Bluestone treads have a grayish-blue color and are typically 2 inches thick.
 They add durability and beauty to any outdoor staircase with minimal maintenance required.
 In addition, they blend naturally with the adjacent landscape.

 6. Steel Treads